-As the past weeks have shown, not only corporate leaders but also healthcare professionals have to demonstrate great leadership.
+Not only corporate leaders but also healthcare professionals have to demonstrate great leadership.
 At ESMT, our academic research and proficiency encompasses leadership and decision-making in the healthcare industry.
 We already provide leadership training for young physicians from emerging economies and plan to expand this focus with a leadership academy for leaders in the medical sector.
-Dr. Kate Gaynor, alumna and managing director of the United Family Healthcare hospital in Guangzhou, China, has said she “feels more capable and confident as a general management” because of her time at ESMT.
+ESMT alumna Dr. Kate Gaynor, managing director of the United Family Healthcare hospital in Guangzhou, China, has said she “feels more capable and confident as a general management” because of her time at ESMT.

 The current pandemic has made evident how crucial analytics is and will be in the future.
 We recognized this trend early and developed our master’s in management accordingly, with a strong focus on data analytics from its launch in 2014.
 ESMT professors embrace big data in economics, organizational behavior and decision-making.
 The Center for Financial Reporting and Auditing and its academic director Prof. Per Olsson are using algorithmic processing to improve financial reporting, for example.
-At the crossroads between leadership and analytics, Prof. Francis de Véricourt has examined the World Health Organization’s warning policies regarding global pandemics and reputational trade-offs, as well as the application of data-driven models and methods for managerial decision-making.
+At the crossroads between leadership and analytics, Prof. Francis de Véricourt has examined the World Health Organization’s warning policies regarding global pandemics and reputational trade-offs.
+He has also analyzed the application of data-driven models and methods for managerial decision-making at the WHO.
 Not only in the coronavirus crisis but also in elections around the world, we have seen the important role of digital platforms in spreading or preventing the spread of false information.
-Prof. Özlem Bedre-Defolie recently received a prestigious grant of 1.5 million euros to examine digital markets and the dynamics of platforms.
+Prof. Özlem Bedre-Defolie recently received a prestigious grant of 1.5 million euros.
+She examines digital markets and the dynamics of platforms.

 Building upon our strong foundation in leadership, innovation, and analytics, ESMT is positioned to emerge from the corona crisis as an even stronger player in European and international business education.
 Having built up competencies in these three areas early, we can now demonstrate needed expertise and expand it in the future.

 We also recognized the importance of digitalization in education and society as a whole long before the coronavirus made face-to-face teaching impossible.
 We inaugurated the Digital Society Institute, a leading think tank for cybersecurity issues, advising companies, governments, and NATO, in 2016.
-In 2019, we invested heavily in digital learning, and this investment, along with our experience as a part of the Future of Management Education Alliance has given us a tremendous advantage.
-We have successfully created and run the blended Telekom MBA and launched the ESMT Part-time MBA in Business Innovation, to be delivered in blended format.
+In 2019, we invested heavily in digital learning.
+This investment, along with our experience as a part of the Future of Management Education Alliance, has given us a tremendous advantage.
+We have successfully created and run the blended Telekom MBA.
+Additionally, we have launched the ESMT Part-time MBA in Business Innovation in blended format.
 Timotheus Höttges, CEO, Deutsche Telekom AG, said, “Digitalization and agile transformation are key for the future success of large organizations.
 To support us in the development of a new generation of leaders with the required management skills and in the retention of top performers, we decided to offer a tailor-made academic qualification with a recognized degree.
 ESMT was the clear choice and convinced us with their program design, faculty, digital platform, and price.”